mrdimosthenis/one-hundred-prisoners/README.md

 evolve, and the second one will check if the state is terminal.

 1. The `nextOpenAndClosedBoxes` function will return a tuple of our two main data structures.
-   The first element of the tuple will be the `openBoxes` vector with the key-value pair of the most recently opened box appended to it.
-The second element of the tuple will be the `closedBoxes` map with the corresponding box removed from it.
+   The first element of the tuple is the `openBoxes` vector with the key-value pair of the most recently opened box appended to it.
+The second element of the tuple is the `closedBoxes` map with the corresponding box removed from it.
 2. The `isLargeCycleDetected` function will check the termination of the experiment and its end result.
 If the size of the `openBoxes` vector is greater than 50, the experiment will